open-edge-platform/infra-external/loca-metadata/README.md

 ### Usage

-> NOTE: This guide shows how to deploy LOC-A Metadata Manager for local development or testing.
+> NOTE: This guide shows how to deploy the LOC-A Metadata Manager for local development or testing.
 For production deployments use the [Edge Infrastructure Manager charts][inframanager-charts].

 ```bash